-Compliance with capital requirements or proposed and adopted liquidity or other requirements, may limit the System's business activities and could adversely affect its financial performance.
-(See "Regulatory Matters" for a discussion on the revised capital requirements.)
+The Banks and Associations are subject to the supervision of, and regulation by, the Farm Credit Administration, including with respect to complying with certain capital and other requirements.
+Compliance with capital and other requirements may limit the System's business activities and could adversely affect its financial performance.
+(See "Farm Credit Administration Capital Requirements" beginning on page 80 of this Annual Information Statement for a discussion on the revised capital requirements.)